Gluten-Free Safe Flours, Grains and Starches

 Soy (flour, soybeans)

-Rice (flour, brown rice, white rice, sticky rice, wild rice, rice bran)
+Rice (flour, brown rice, white rice, wild rice, rice bran)

 Tapioca (pearls, flour, starch)